 Hair growth in women includes a normal hair cycle but it goes awry due to different reasons resulting into hair loss.

-The things that affect hair growth are medication, sickness, infection and chemicals.
-Scalp is a dynamic place that can undergo various changes due to alteration in body processes caused by various reasons that leads to hair loss.
+The things that affect hair growth are medication, sickness, infection, and chemicals.
+A scalp is a dynamic place that can undergo various changes due to alteration in body processes caused by various reasons that lead to hair loss.

 Alopecia Areata – Alopecia areata is an autoimmune problem under which immune system mistakenly attacks hairs and their structure, it causes hair fall on the scalp and other parts.
 Hairs drop in small, circular groups creating a patch of quarter size.
 Hair loss is severe in this disorder type.

 Cicatricial or Scarring Alopecia – Alopecia begins as scarring alopecia under which vast loss of follicular ostia occurs.
 It is found that immune alteration results into scarring alopecia.